The total number of LUQ's token data sets is: 151 (Added to 1 that has been deprecated and 2 non-LTER hosted data set for a total of 154)

 |147||Meteorological data from several climate stations in the northeast section of the Luquillo Experimental Forest||

 Electronic sensors are placed at the field location to support other activities.
 Data set includes measurementes from several climate stations in the northeast section of the Luquillo Experimental Forest.
 These stations are surround the Bisley Experimental watersheds and the Sabana Field Station that are operated by the USFS and the USGS.
+The collection of data in the Sabana Field Station ended in 9/10/2009.

 |Grizelle Gonzalez||Long-Term||Ongoing||2002 to 2015|